sseaman/skillVC/README.md

 ## Source / Webpage
 -----
 SkillVC is maintained in GitHub.
-For full source to to [https://github.com/sseaman/skillVC](GitHub SkillVC)
+For full source to to [GitHub SkillVC](https://github.com/sseaman/skillVC)

-For full API documetation, see [https://sseaman.github.io/skillVC/](SkillVC API docs)
+For full API documetation, see [SkillVC API docs](https://sseaman.github.io/skillVC/)

 ## Usage
 -----